Loretta Ables Sayre: Early life and career

-Ables Sayre was born in Stockton, California to a Filipino father and a mother of mixed Asian and European descent.
+Loretta Gail Ables was born in Stockton, California to a Filipino father and a mother of mixed Asian and European descent.
 She has an older sister and brother.
 Her father was 25 years older than her mother, and eventually the couple divorced.
 Her mother remarried, and Ables Sayre has two younger half-siblings.
 She was raised in Hawaii after her stepfather, who was in the United States Navy, was transferred there when Ables Sayre was six years old.
 She attended Pearl Harbor Elementary School, Aliamanu Intermediate, and Admiral Arthur W. Radford High School in Honolulu, participating in school plays and choirs.
 As a small child, inspired by her mother's Dinah Washington and Sarah Vaughan recordings, Ables Sayre already knew that she wanted to become a singer.

 Ables Sayre began to build her singing career immediately after high school while working in hotel jobs.
 She soon became the opening singer for a hotel performer's act.
 In 1979, she sang with Hawaiian musicians Kapono and Keola Beamer on the local pop hit Honolulu City Lights and at the Reef Hotel in Waikiki.
 In 1981, she became the opening act for comedian Andy Bumatai at the Royal Hawaiian Hotel.
 She went on to perform Jazz and R&B standards at hotels, clubs and conventions throughout the Honolulu-Waikiki area.

 In 1985, with Honolulu Theater for Youth, Ables Sayre appeared in Song for the Navigator, which toured Micronesia, Australia and throughout the U.S., including performances at the Kennedy Center in Washington, D.C.
 In 1989, she played Effie White in Tommy Aguilar's 1989 production of Dreamgirls at the Hawaii Theater.
 The same year, she became the featured vocalist at the Halekulani Hotel in Waikiki, where she performed for 10 years.
 She was voted "Favorite Female Vocalist" by the readers of Honolulu Magazine in 1993 in its "Best of the Best" issue.